Free: Assessment Does your website build trust with buyers and bring in revenue?

 All of these reasons come back to one main overarching theme: Sliders simply provide people with a poor user experience.

-They create a scenario where users are beat over the head with multiple messages, images, and actions to take.
+They create a scenario where users are beaten over the head with multiple messages, images, and actions to take.
 All this adds up to a poor user experience that will leave visitors with a poor image of your brand.

 What can you use instead of a slider?

-1. Smart Content
+1. Smart content

 If you’re looking for a way to craft specific messaging for multiple personas on your homepage try implementing smart content.